$1 Million Awarded In Vermont Medical Malpractice Death

 The lawsuit alleged several instances of negligence against the medical staff at the medical center, including using the wrong type of IV line, and failing to recognize and properly treat the complications caused when the IV fluid leaked outside her veins.

-The Rochester, N.Y.
-Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in medical malpractice lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in medical malpractice lawsuits.
 Experience counts.
 If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at (607) 724-7700 or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.